Protected areas of India

 There are four categories of protected areas in India, constituted under the Wildlife Protection Act, 1972.
 Tiger reserves consist of areas under national parks and wildlife sanctuaries.
-There are 52 tiger reserves in India.
-As of January 2023, the protected areas of India cover 1,73,629.52 sqkm, roughly 4.95% of the total surface area.
+There are 53 tiger reserves in India.
+As of January 2023, the protected areas of India cover 1,73,629.52 sqkm, roughly 5.28% of the total geographical area of the country.

 Classification

 India has the following kinds of protected areas, in the sense of the word designated by IUCN: